Hugh Dowding: Spiritualism

-The American poet Hilda Doolittle attended Dowding's lectures in London and struck up a correspondence with him.
-H.D. became convinced that she could hear the voices of Dowding's fallen crewmen during her Spiritualist work, believing them to be warning her of the impending dangers of atomic warfare.
-Dowding rebuked H.D. for performing seances unaccompanied (which he believed to be dangerous), and for her perceived lack of caution, as Dowding felt that these spirits were "of a lower order": i.e. deceptive, malevolent entities.
-H.D. continued these activities until Dowding finally cut off all contact with her.
-This rejection precipitated H.D.'s brief mental breakdown in 1946.
-In the decade after this breakdown, H.D. wrote two dense, esoteric book-length poems - Helen in Egypt and Vale Ave - which detail the psychological impact this rejection had on her, and the process of recovering from it.
-H.D. also wrote a sequence of novels about her experiences with Dowding, almost all of which went unpublished in her lifetime, including Majic Ring and The Sword Went Out To Sea.

 Death

 Dowding died at his home in Royal Tunbridge Wells, Kent, on 15 February 1970.
 His body was cremated and his ashes were placed below the Battle of Britain Memorial Window in the Royal Air Force chapel in Westminster Abbey.
 Dowding's son Derek (1919–1992) inherited the title of Baron Dowding.

 Personal life

 Dowding married Clarice Maud Vancourt, the daughter of an officer in the Indian Army, on 16 February 1918.
 She had one child from a previous marriage, Marjorie Brenda Williams (1911–2003) and they had one child together, Derek Hugh Tremenheere (1919–1992).
 Clarice died in 1920, and Dowding's sister Hilda helped Dowding look after the two children.

 Dowding married Muriel Whiting (née Albino) on 25 September 1951; they had no children.

-Media portrayals
+Legacy

 In the 1940s and 1950s, H.D. wrote several novels, memoirs, and book-length poems about Dowding.

-In the 1956 film Reach for the Sky, Dowding was played by Charles Carson.